rionner/style-guide-base/README.md

 This repository/app is intended as a starting point for project styles.

 Note: There is no CSS autoprefixer included in the app build process, and only a few manually added cross-browser declarations are included in the source.
+Therefore this code should not be considered production ready as it stands.

 #Get it Running:
 *npm install